ma-haozhe/batchalign_app/README.md

 # batchalign_app
-A frontend web app for batchalign and some improvements for school of psychology use.
+A front-end web app for [Batchalign2](https://github.com/TalkBank/batchalign2), with enhancements for use by the School of Psychology at Trinity College Dublin.

 ## Project Overview
-This is a Django web application that provides a user-friendly interface for the Batchalign library, specifically tailored for the School of Psychology's needs.
+This is a Django web application that provides a user-friendly interface for the [Batchalign](https://github.com/TalkBank/batchalign2) library, specifically tailored for the School of Psychology's needs.
 The app allows users to upload audio files (both single and batch uploads) and processes them using Batchalign for transcription and diarization with CHAT format support.

 ## Current Implementation